 b.
 Train and educate teams about data

-Introducing data roles and responsibilities can have a huge positive impact on your business, but still, it is crucial to consider that in a modern workplace, every individual generates, manipulates, or deals with data in their daily operations.
+Introducing data roles and responsibilities can have a huge positive impact on your business.
+However, it is still crucial to consider that, in a modern workplace, every individual generates, manipulates, or deals with data in their daily operations.
+This includes capturing leads, updating customer data, and analyzing trends.
 For this reason, as important as it is to make certain people responsible for implementing corrective measures, it is just as necessary to train and educate all teams on how to handle organizational data.

 What does it look like?